Morning, Tuesday, 14th January 2025

 - financial sustainability:

-- the way forward for parachute payments - assessing expected backstop powers to intervene in revenue distribution
+- inclusion of parachute payments in the IFR’s remit - assessing backstop powers to intervene in revenue distribution

-- scope for the financial regulation of the women’s game
+- scope for future financial regulation of the women’s game

 - club ownership: